usnistgov/dioptra/examples/README.md

 ## Creating a virtual environment

-It is recommended that you create a virtual environment to use to manage the dependencies needed to run the setup scripts and use the Jupyter notebooks provided with the examples.
+It is recommended that you create a virtual environment to manage the dependencies needed to run the provided Jupyter Notebooks.
 Run the following after you have cloned this repository:

 ```sh